Marketplace Inventory Management: A Complete Guide To Optimal Performance

 Once done, click the Update button to implement these changes.

-Would you like more detailed information on adding and managing products?
-Then read this WooCommerce documentation.
+For more detailed information on adding and managing products, read this WooCommerce documentation.

 When you revisit the list of products, you’ll see that the item is now in stock, with 99 products in the vendor’s inventory.